 Housing and the Fair Housing Act

-In terms of Housing, there is a clear distinction between Service Animals and Emotional Support Animals, as the FHA does not necessarily cover ESAs specifically.
+In terms of Housing, there is a clear distinction between a Service Animal and Emotional Support Animal in Washington, D.C., as the FHA does not necessarily cover ESAs specifically.
 However, this does not mean that your ESA can be disallowed.
 It simply means that you will need to speak to your landlord, explain to them that the animal is an ESA, and likely a certification from CertaPet stating such as well.

 Much like Service Animals, the FHA allows that these animals are not pets, thus “should” be treated in the same manner as a Service Animal.
 However, if the landlord suspects that abuse of the policy limitations is present, they do have the right to dispute the issue, generally done in court.